mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 Right.

 **Trisha:**: [00:30:51] It's a very different thing from, from programming.
-The programming interviews are.
-100% broken and I can rant about this for a long time.
-If you really want programming interviews are very, very difficult.
+The programming interviews are 100% broken and I can rant about this for a long time.
+If you really want.
+Programming interviews are very, very difficult.
 It's difficult to set and difficult to answer because we really don't know what makes a good programmer.
 And we really don't know how to measure that.
 And we really don't know how to demonstrate our value as a programmer.
 One of the values I have as a programmer is asking stupid questions.
-Like, why is it.
-Doing that.
+Like: "why is it doing that?"
 Right.
 But I can't ask that in an interview because you haven't given me an application enterprise application and ask me to fix a problem.
 So you can't see what my superpower is.
 My other superpower is documenting code that no one else understands because I'm really good at that.
 And I like that, but that doesn't come up in interview either.
-And no one thinks, right.
-Let's go find a developer who can document code that no one else understands, right?
+And no one
+thinks: "right.
+Let's go find a developer who can document code that no one else understands," right?
 People think I need you to write lines of code.
 This is why interviews are fundamentally broken.
 Anyway, what, what you're getting from real technical interviews, what you're really getting is it's more like dating.
 How does this company work?
 What, who are the people in this company?
 What sorts